-The contention made by those attending workshops and engaged in online survey was that the region needed to focus on delivering more effective 'ecosystems' through sustained long term investment.
+The contention made by those attending workshops and engaged with the online survey was that the region needed to focus on delivering more effective 'ecosystems' through sustained long term investment.
 The aim would be to provide clarity of vision and direction, enabling firms to link to resources, active clusters with other firms engaged in shared target markets and institutions with a clear focus on translational development.
 The fear was that the structures in place at present would disappear shortly - whether that was Growth Hubs or Local Enterprise Partnerships or even the Combined Authority.
 They were concerned by the short-termism, lack of policy stability ('we're far too good at reinventing things'), connectivity, infrastructure investment, patient finance and lack of coordination across local government.
+This was in spite of the recently published Green Paper published in January 2017, Building our Industrial Strategy, which, whilst speaking about establishing 'an industrial strategy for the long term', providing 'a policy framework against which major public and private sector investment decisions can be made with confidence', and whilst also inviting 'the devolved administrations, as well as local councils and mayors, to work together ...to develop jointly plans to help every place meet its potential', followed the earlier Industrial Strategy established by the Coalition government (2010-2015), giving little reason for confidence amongst business about government's longer term intentions (7).

-They recognised an output gap but queried the value being attributed to this at £14bn as this statistic was based on GVA data, which through FISIM calculations, consistently overestimated the output of financial services by 50%, whilst also overestimating the input of areas with higher prices, and taking into account where taxes were paid and favouring places with a higher density of head offices.
+They recognised an output gap but queried the value being attributed to this at £14bn as this statistic was based on GVA data, which through FISIM calculations, consistently overestimating the output of financial services by 50%, along with overestimating the input of areas with higher prices, and whilst taking into account where taxes were paid, favoured places with a higher density of head offices.
 They noted the Productivity Commission Call for Evidence statements indicating that 57% of the output gap was attributed to 'insufficient skills levels and too few in employment' and that 43% of this gap was attributed to the 'economy lacking dynamism'.

-However, they felt that whatever the percentages were, the region needed to work from the basis of current and emerging business needs and by best drawing on assets located within the region to help meet these challenges thereby helping to ensure young people could stay - living and working in the West Midlands, enjoying a good quality of life and drawing on effective connectivity, learning opportunities, housing, and infrastructure.
+However, they felt that whatever the percentages were, the region needed to work from the basis of current and emerging business needs and by best drawing on assets located within the region to help meet these challenges thereby helping to ensure young people could stay - living and working in the West Midlands -- enjoying a good quality of life and drawing on effective connectivity, learning opportunities, housing, and infrastructure.